chiragnayyar/CloudShroud/README.md

 ## Stack Deletion Instructions
 **_VERY IMPORTANT!!_**
-The Strongswan EC2 runs cleanup scripts everytime that the server is stopped.
+The -swan EC2 runs cleanup scripts everytime that the server is stopped.
 BE SURE TO STOP the ec2 prior to deleting your Cloudformation stack.
 This will ensure that the EC2 has enough time to remove all created Security Group and VPC route table dependencies before the EC2 itself is terminated during stack deletion.

 If you don't stop the EC2 prior to stack deletion it can cause the stack to hang and you will manually have to remove Security Group and VPC route table entries.